Fresh and Frozen Packaged Food Products Policy

 Requirements:

-• Certificate must be valid and not expired at the time of submission
+• Must be valid and not expired

 GFSI-Recognized Scheme Certificate